-The preferred resolution strategy for the Santander S.A.
+The preferred resolution strategy for the Banco Santander S.A.
 Group, and within that for the Santander UK Resolution Group, is agreed by the home and host resolution authorities for the global group.
-The home resolution authority is the Single Resolution Board (SRB).
+The home resolution authority is the SRB.
 The BoE is the host resolution authority for the Santander UK Group.

-The preferred resolution strategy for the Santander S.A.
-Group is a multiple point of entry (MPE) resolution.
-This means that in distress the Santander S.A.
-Group is resolved in parts with subgroups subject to resolution locally on a standalone basis.
-As such, at resolution it is assumed that the Santander S.A.
-Group can be broken up with each part resolved separately by the local resolution authority, as necessary.
+The preferred resolution strategy for the Banco Santander S.A.
+Group is an MPE bail-in.
+This means that in distress the Banco Santander S.A.
+Group is resolved in parts with sub-groups subject to resolution locally on a standalone basis.
+Figure 3 sets out the different resolution groups that make up the Banco Santander S.A.
+Group.